Vyral/justin-udy/_posts/2021-11-11-whats-the-best-way-to-invest-in-property.md

 If you follow these steps, you now have a property you own and are renting out, but you also have the cash from it to **repeat the process.** Repeating is important because your cash flow will scale with each new property.&nbsp;

 Hopefully, you now understand the opportunity in investment properties.
-If you have any questions about investment properties or the BRRR strategy, please call or email me.
+If you have any questions about investment properties or the BRRRR strategy, please call or email me.
 I am always willing to help.